sirrice/sirrice.github.io/templates/index.md

 # Recent News

+* Our ActiveClean full paper was acceped to [VLDB 2016](http://vldb2016.persistent.com/)!
+Come see our presentation in Dehli, India.
+Look forward to our code release later this summer!
 * Our [ActiveClean](/files/papers/activeclean-sigmod16demo.pdf) submission won Best Demo at SIGMOD 2016!
 Many thanks to our collaborators Sanjay, Jiannan, Mike, and Ken!
 * [Talk](http://sirrice.github.io/files/talks/2016-05-mit-bigdata.pdf) about what provenance is and how it relates to our projects.
 MIT BigData Workshop 2016
 * Congrats to Niranjan, Arnab, Yifan, Daniel Haas, Sanjay, and Daniel Alabi for getting **four** papers accepted at SIGMOD's [Hilda](http://www.hilda.io) workshop!